TruncatedDinoSour/fa/README.md

 # Note

-Do not contribute to the python script, it will be deleted eventually, for any ideas make an issue
+Do not contribute to the python script, it will be deleted eventually, for any ideas make an issue and also in **no way** is this currently a production-friendly language

 # Goal